 Washed coffees of Ethiopia include Ghimbi and Yirgacheffe.
 Ghimbi coffee beans are grown in the western parts of the country and are more balanced, heavier, and have a longer-lasting body than the Harrars.
 Ethiopia Yirgacheffe, high-toned and alive with shimmering citrus and flower tones, maybe the world’s most distinctive coffee.
-Other Ethiopia wet-processed coffees — Washed Limu, Washed Sidamo, Washed Jima, and others — are typically soft, round, floral and citrusy, but less explosively fragrant than Yirgacheffe.
-They can be very fine and distinctive coffees, however.
+Other Ethiopia wet-processed coffees—Washed Limu, Washed Sidamo, Washed Jima, and others — are typically soft, round, floral and citrusy, but less explosively fragrant than Yirgacheffe.
+However, they can be very fine and distinctive coffees.

 Ethiopia Dry-Processed Harrar

 This dry-processed coffee does not fall into the second class category with the rest.
 These celebrated beans from the Harrar region are put out into the sun fruit and all.
 Often, the fruit is allowed to dry directly on the tree which produces a wild, fruity, complexly sweet, with a slightly fermented aftertaste.
 This distinctive flavor is called the Mocha taste.
 In the best Harrar coffees, one can observe an intense aroma of blueberries or blackberries.
 Ethiopian Harrar coffee is often used in espresso blends to capture the fine aromatics in the crema.